huffyhenry/huffyhenry.github.io/_posts/2020-03-13-candidates.md

 </figure>

-Everyone except the three weakest players is now predicted to do better against Carlsen than what Elo would have us believe.
+Everyone except the three weakest players is now predicted to do better against Carlsen than Elo would have us believe.
 This striking result should be taken with a pinch of salt -- the comparison is based on _average_ Elo and the dataset still has blitz and rapid games in it.
 But it may be